Food & Drink in Taiwan

 Indigenous food

 Taiwan’s Austronesian indigenous minority has multiple ways of cooking, and the food they serve up is highly rated.
-Among Western visitors impressed by aboriginal delicacies was Andrew Zimmern, who sampled high-mountain bees and a specialty known as damamian during the Taiwan episode of his TV Bizarre Foods.
+Among Western visitors impressed by aboriginal delicacies was Andrew Zimmern, who sampled high-mountain bees and a specialty known as damamian during the Taiwan episode of his TV series Bizarre Foods.
 This mixture of raw pork, rice, and salt is fermented in a jar for a fortnight or longer — and it tastes way better than it sounds.

 There are 16 tribes and thus several indigenous cuisines.
 Even within tribes there are distinct culinary customs.
 Inland Amis clans, for instance make use of mountain plants and animals; but for those living on the coast, seafood and seaweed are staples.
-Generalizations can be made, however: Aborigines eat a lot of meat, and those who live in the mountains get much of it by hunting.
+Generalizations can be made, however: Indigenous people seem to eat a lot of meat, and those who live in the mountains get much of it by hunting.
 Roasting and barbecuing are popular.
 Small fish and shrimp caught in mountain creeks are eaten alongside foraged vegetables.
 In the past, millet, yams, and taros were more important than rice to Taiwan’s indigenous people.
 If you attend a tribal festival, you’ll likely see millet-based dishes such as ahvai (a Paiwan dish made from fermented millet and pork).
 Naturally, animals that roam Taiwan’s mountains — Reeve’s Muntjac, wild dove, mountain boar and mountain chicken are some examples — often appear on the table during indigenous feasts.

 Aboriginal restaurants can be found in many parts of Taiwan, including the Alishan region.